Thursday, November 23, 2017

 Ginger Brew

-Mother Bessie Turner taught me thirty years ago always have the dinner ready before noon so the guest doesn't have to wait.
+Mother Bessie Turner taught me thirty years ago to always have dinner ready before noon so the guests don't have to wait.
 Something I’ve held on to even when I’m home alone.
 I started prepping, as always, a week before, so I didn’t have so much to do the day before.

-This morning I had a ham steak for breakfast, garnished with mango chutney, crushed pineapple, and a cherry.
-I had a slice of sweet potato pie with my expresso coffee while the steak was cooking.
+This morning, I had a ham steak for breakfast, garnished with mango chutney, crushed pineapple, and a cherry.
+While the steak was cooking, I had a slice of sweet potato pie with my expresso coffee.

 MENU